The word like has a lexical meaning. But, I like to write has a grammatical meaning.

 I prefer to write late at night.

 These two sentences have the exact same grammatical meaning of expressing a preference.
-The verb prefer cannot express reason.
+The verb to prefer cannot express reason.

 However, never confuse the preference verbs noted above when they are used with the addition of the modal verb, would.